elliotastern/sternclean/README.md

 `sternclean` seeks to simplify cleaning dataframes.

-Multiple cleaning steps can be done in just one function.
+Multiple cleaning steps are accomplished in just one function.

 For example, you can change column types, impute one set of columns' NAs with a set value, impute another set of columns' NAs with a group mean, and impute another set of columns' infinite values with another set value in a few lines of clean code